acaengine/docs/api/control/systems.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Counts the  instances of a driver currently available in a system.
+Counts the instances of a driver type within a system.
 {% endapi-method-description %}

 {% api-method-spec %}